 By Dewey Caruthers, special to the Times

 Juvenile civil citations — an alternative to arrest for common youth misbehavior — are utilized in more than 9 of 10 instances in Pinellas County.
 In fact, Pinellas is one of the trendsetters in the state.
+If you find your child is charged with a juvenile crime, you might be interested in finding someone like this philadelphia criminal lawyer who might be able to help with your case, you can also, depending on where you live, find different lawyers to use.

 The Caruthers Institute’s third annual study, “Stepping Up: Florida’s Top Juvenile Civil Citation Efforts 2017,” shows juvenile civil citations generate three key benefits to a community: increasing public safety by generating fewer reoffenders than arrests; improving youth outcomes by providing a consequence that does not include an arrest record; and saving taxpayer money because arrests are much more expensive to carry out.